-Why is it I’m in the thick of a sizzling summer, lakes surrounding our community, beaches minutes away, waterparks in abundance, that I still want to be doing this….
+Why is it I’m in the thick of a sizzling summer, lakes surrounding our community, beaches minutes away, waterparks in abundance, but I still want to do homeschool readalouds?

-When we could spend our days leisurely pursuing this…
+When, instead, we could spend our days leisurely playing at a watering hole.

 Is it my deeply embedded desire to school year-round?